-- If you enroll in the HSA option, you are eligible to participate in a Limited Purpose FSA only.
+- If you enroll in the HSA plan option, you are eligible to participate in a Limited Purpose FSA only.
 You can only use your Limited Purpose FSA for certain expenses, and you must submit claims for reimbursement.
-You cannot use the YSA debit card.
+You cannot use the Smart-Choice debit card.

 |Health Care FSA|